Soft tissue sarcoma in cats and dogs

-Soft tissue sarcoma refer to a broad group of tumors that originate from connective tissues.
+Soft tissue sarcoma refers to a broad group of tumors that originate from connective tissues.
 They tend to have similar histologic appearance and biological behavior, and can be either benign or malignant.
 Soft tissue sarcomas can arise in any part of the pet's body but skin and subcutaneous tumors are the most commonly observed.
 Soft-tissue sarcomas comprise approximately 15% of all skin and subcutaneous tumors in dogs and approximately 7% of all skin and subcutaneous tumors in cats.

 The variety of different tumors that fall under the category of soft tissue sarcomas includes fibrosarcoma, hemangiopericytoma, liposarcoma, rhabdomyosarcoma, leiomyosarcoma, malignant fibrous histiocytoma, malignant nerve sheath tumors, myxosarcoma, myxofibrosarcoma, mesenchymoma, and spindle cell tumor.

 Signs and symptoms

 Soft tissue sarcomas are often detected as a firm mass located on the trunk, limbs, or oral cavity.
 The symptoms depend on the tumor's location and degree of invasion.
 For example, tumors in the gastrointestinal tract may cause vomiting, diarrhea, or weight loss.
 Tumors in the mouth may cause bad breath, difficulty swallowing, or lack of appetite.
 Tumors arising in the peripheral nerves may cause pain, lameness, or neurological symptoms.